cosibot/cosibot-international/bot/data/nlu.md

 - With me?

 ## intent:en_vocative_help
+- How can you assist me
+- Do you want to help me
+- Hello, how can I help you?
+- How Are You Going To Help Me
+- How Can You Help Me
+- How Ken You Help me
+- How can you help
+- How may you help me?
+- What Can you Help Me With
 - Are you going to assist me?
 - Are you going to help me?
 - Assistance please!